WholesomeRage/WholesomeRage.github.io/_posts/2019-03-07-rossisms-or-finding-your-voice.markdown

 Let’s talk about my personal cliches, my recurring habits.

-### 1: Always give your protagonist an easy way out that gets them almosteverything they want.
+### 1: Always give your protagonist an easy way out that gets them almost everything they want.
 It gives them something to refuse.

 There’s a fantastic piece of writing advice: “Every character should want something, even if it is only a glass of water”.
 But everyone wants something more than something else.
 We have priorities.